UBC-Solar/sunlink/README.md

 ### Starting the telemetry cluster

-Before running the `link_telemetry.py` script, you must first start the Grafana and InfluxDB instances using docker.
+Now that you've filled in the relevant parts of the `.env` file, you can now perform the initial telemetry cluster start up.

 Ensure your current working directory is the repository root folder before running the following command: